 Do I have the right to appeal the redress and/or compensation?

 Yes, you have the right to appeal the actions we have taken to correct our failure.
 You can submit your appeal within 12 months of the date on the letter in which we provided full details of the redress and compensation payment.

 (i) What can I appeal?

-You can appeal any aspect of redress and compensation within 12 months from the date on your letter in which the Bank made its offer of redress and compensation.
-Decisions made by EBS on the level of redress and compensation due to customers have been based on the information available to us in our review of impacted accounts.
+You can appeal any aspect of redress and compensation within 12 months of the date on your letter in which we provided full details of your payment.
+Our decisions on the level of redress and compensation was based on the information available to us in our review of your account.
 As part of the appeals process you can include any additional material financial information which you would like to have considered.

 (ii) Who will hear my appeal?

-All appeals will be heard by a fully independent appeals panel in accordance with the Terms of Reference and Procedural Rules of the appeals panel.
+All appeals are heard by a fully independent appeals panel in accordance with the Terms of Reference and Procedural Rules of the appeals panel.
 For more details on the panel membership click here.

 (iii) How do I begin an appeal?

-Customers who have received a redress and compensation letter can request an appeals application pack.
-To request an appeals application pack, please contact the helpline number provided in your letter.
-This pack will give you more details about the overall appeals process.
+Customers who received a letter providing detailed calculations of their redress and compensation payment can request an appeal application pack.
+To request this pack, please contact the helpline number provided in your letter.
+The pack will give you more details about the overall appeals process.
 Customers who decide to appeal will need to complete the appeal application pack and return it (together with any supporting documents relevant to their appeal) to the address set out in the form.